Pattern avoidance and smoothness of closures for orbits of a symmetric subgroup in the flag variety

 \item[(ii)] If $c'_i=c'_j$ are natural numbers, then $j \neq 2n+1-i$ and $c'_{2n+1-i} = c'_{2n+1-j}$.

 \item[(iii)] Among the entries $c_1',\ldots,c_n'$, the number of $+$ signs plus the number of pairs of equal natural numbers is even. \end{enumerate} Write $\SOpq$ for the set of such antisymmetric elements.
 Notice there is a choice of sign in (iii) above.
 In Section \ref{s:upq}, when $p=q=n$, the parametrization of orbits can obviously be twisted by an outer automorphism of $\U(n,n)$, the effect of which is to change all signs.
 Possibly after twisting the parametrization of Section \ref{s:upq}, the $K'$ orbit $\caO'_{\gamma'}$ meets $\caB$ if and only if $\gamma'$ is antisymmetric.
 Thus $\SOpq$ parametrizes $K$ orbits on $\caB$ \cite{MO}.
-(It may be helpful to refer to Figures 3 and 4 in the course of the discussion below.)
+(It may be helpful to refer to Figures 3 and 4 in the course of the discussion below.
+In Figure 3 we twist condition (iii) above, requiring that the number of $-$ signs and pairs of equal natural numbers among the first three entries in our clans is even.)

-Fix a $\theta'$-stable Cartan subalgebra $\frh'$, a choice of positive roots, and write $(\Delta')^{+} = \{e'_i - e'_j \; | \; i<j\}$.
+Fix a $\theta'$ stable Cartan subalgebra $\frh'$, a choice of positive roots, and write $(\Delta')^{+} = \{e'_i - e'_j \; | \; i<j\}$.
 Then $\frh:= \frg \cap \frh'$ is a $\theta$-stable Cartan subalgebra of $\frg$.
 Choose a positive subset of roots of $\frh$ in $\frg$, in appropriate coordinates write $\Delta^+ = \{(e_i \pm e_j) \; | \; i < j\}$, and let $B$ denote the corresponding Borel subgroup of $G$.
 Fix a simple root $\alpha$ in $\Delta^+$ and let $S'(\alpha)$ the set of roots in $(\Delta')^{+}$ which restrict to $\alpha$.
 For instance, if $\alpha = e_i -e_{i+i}$, then $S'(\alpha) = \{\alpha',\alpha''\}$ with $\alpha' = e'_i \-e'_{i+1}$ and $\alpha'' = e'_{2n-i} -e'_{2n-i+1}$.

 Adopt notation analogous to that around Equation \eqref{e:sp1}, fix $\alpha = e_i-e_{i+1} \in \Delta^+$, and an antisymmetric element $\gamma$ of signature $(n,n)$.
 Then once again we have the identical conclusions of Equations \eqref{e:sp1}--\eqref{e:product2}.
 The situation for $\alpha = e_{n-1} +e_n$ is more subtle, however.
 Set $\alpha_{n-1} = e_{n-1} -e_n$, fix an antisymmetric element $\gamma$ of signature $(n,n)$, and let $s'$ denote the reflection in the simple root $e'_n - e'_{n+1}$ in $(\Delta')^+$.
 Recall the action described at the end of Section \ref{s:upq}.
 Then